• Skip to primary navigation

 I love making bread, I love eating bread (thanks Mom), I love talking about bread.
 I love bread.

-Sharing my love of bread with you all on CLF and on YouTube has brought me so much joy during an otherwise rather dark time.
-I dove into the sourdough situation rather hard, but now I want to take a turn into the staple bread recipes including this whole wheat sandwich bread.
+Sharing my love of bread with these bread recipes brings me so much joy.
+I dove into the sourdough situation rather hard, starting with my sourdough starter recipe, but now I want to take a turn into the staple bread recipes including this whole wheat sandwich bread.

 Now, no one is saying you have to make sandwiches with this bread.
-You can take this dough and make rolls with it following the final steps here or here.
-You can tear it up and make a savory bread pudding or use it as the base of a stuffing.
+You can take this dough and make rolls with it following the final steps in these honey whole wheat buttermilk spiral rolls or in these rosemary sourdough rolls.
+You can tear it up and make a savory bread pudding or use it as the base of an apple sausage stuffing or whip up a quick cinnamon raisin French toast that feels healthier.
+You can use it as sandwich bread for a deviled egg sandwich or my tuna melt recipe.
 It is incredibly versatile and that is why it is a staple.

 I always have bread in my freezer.
-Right now I have these sourdough rosemary rolls and pre-sliced whole wheat sandwich bread.
-I most recently used it to make French toast.
-As I was saying, versatile!
+Right now I have these sourdough rosemary rolls and pre-sliced 100% whole wheat bread.
+Pre-slice before freezing for easy snacking!

 The perfect whole wheat sandwich bread sliced.